rohanrajpal/Beckn-API/README.md

 Postman collection have been provided with sample json for each API services.
 # 6. Configuration Details
   a.
 BAP - buyer node Configuration ("buyer node" compliant with Beckn BAP specifications)
+      <br /> <b>1.
+If you are using beckn-multi-api-0.0.1.jar file then postgres properties can be passed.
+      <br />2.
+If you are using beckn-multi-api-no-jpa-0.0.1.jar then you dont need to pass "db-postgres" property.
+      <br /> 3.
+If you want to logs transaction in log file then "file" property needs to passed in configuration. </b>
 1. Application.yml
 ```bash
       a) server: